 Purchase guarantee.
-Default electricity suppliers in an area are required to purchase a certain amount of electricity from companies participating in the RER support mechanism.
+Default electricity suppliers in an area must purchase a certain amount of electricity from companies participating in the RER support mechanism.
 Where the renewable generator chooses to sell their capacity to the RER support mechanism, a minimum price per kWh is set by regulation.
 To be eligible to receive this price, the generator must apply annually indicating that they wish to sell their capacity to the RER support mechanism.
-Generators may do this for up to ten years from when the renewable generation plant is commissioned.
-The current minimum rates are (effective until 31 December 2015):
+Generators can do this for up to ten years from when the renewable generation plant is commissioned.
+The current minimum rates are: